polarityio/resilient/README.md

 ### Resilient URL
 Your URL used to access Resilient.

+### Resilient API Key ID

+Your Resilient API Key ID.
+You must authenticate with either an "API Key ID" and "API Key Secret", or a "username" and "password", but not both.

+If authenticating with an API Key, your API key must have the following permissions:

+* Incidents -> Read
+* Edit Incidents -> Notes
+* Read Tasks

+### Resilient API Key Secret

+Your Resilient API Key Secret token value.
+You must authenticate with either an "API Key ID" and "API Key Secret", or a "username" and "password", but not both.

 ### Resilient Username
 The username of the Resilient user you want the integration to authenticate as.